-Positive feeling about the DPA team
+Positive feeling about the BGB team

 Until the moment she urgently needed to look for a qualified dentist.
-Sparked by her curiosity, she accepted DPA’s invitation to get to know each other.
+Sparked by her curiosity, she accepted BGB’s invitation to get to know each other.
 “We were immediately on the same wavelength.
 Maarten gave me the confidence that he and his team could help us find the right dentist.

 Intensive, certified education